iCliniq Logo

 Hi doctor,

 I am 21 years old.
 It feels like my front six teeth are clicking.
-I saw a bit of blood whilst brushing my teeth, so flossed more rigorous than usual and now I feel like they are moving.
+I saw a bit of blood whilst brushing my teeth, so flossed more rigorously than usual and now I feel like they are moving.
 My gums look healthy and I swilled with salt water as it is supposed to be good for healing.
-Seven years ago, this happened once when I got my braces off and the orthodontist told me that my teeth are settling.
+Seven years ago, this happened once when I got my braces off and the orthodontist told me that my teeth were settling.
 I do have a wisdom tooth coming out.
 Now, flossing seems to stabilize them and they only wobble after I eat.
 My dentist has previously said that my gums are healthy.

 Answered by Dr. Naveen Thomas